bbauska/W3Cx-3of5/README.md

 This time, we just added an attribute class="myForm" to our form, in order to avoid interfering with the other examples on this page, and we tweaked the CSS rules a little.

-The rule at *line 1* says that any time we click on an input field, it will enlarge itself to the right, while the rule at *line 4* will make it animated.
+The rule at <i>line 1</i> says that any time we click on an input field, it will enlarge itself to the right, while the rule at <i>line 4</i> will make it animated.

-The rules at *lines 8* and 1*1* target the input fields with a required attribute.
+The rules at <i>lines 8</i> and 1<i>1</i> target the input fields with a required attribute.
 They will change the background by displaying a small green or red icon, corresponding to the valid/invalid status of the input field.

 <h4>Use the title attribute for specifying a custom message</h4>